bajwan/263/lists_stacks_queues/PITCHME.md

 ---
 Additionally, what if we are trying to keep information in sorted order?
 If we are using an array and data is coming in completely randomly what problem might we run into?
 ---
 We would need to move elements "to the right" to insert any new elements into the list.

-If the data is coming in a completely random way we will need to "shift right" N/2 times.
+What is the worst possibility in this case?
 ---
+We could have completely reversed data coming in.
+Then we would need to perform O(N) shifts.
+---
 Also, if we deleted an element from anywhere other than the last element, and wished to remove any gaps we would need to "shift left" each time.

+This could also result in O(N) shifts, if we needed to get the first element each time.
 ---
 So it looks like insertions and deletions are not good for array.